DeannaCarina/HarryPotterQuiz/README.md

     <li>Get a score at the end of each quiz to show how well I did</li>
     <li>Have an option to show the correct answers in case I don't want to see them and want to retry, or want to retry with some help</li>
     <li>Have interesting and obscure questions about areas of Harry Potter that might not be well-known</li>
+    <li>Have straightforward and easily accessible instructions for the Quiz</li>
 </ul>

 <strong>As the business operator I want to...</strong>